With the many thousands of mountains in Germany to pick from, it’s no easy job to decide on which to include on your German vacation itinerary.

-List of the Best Mountains in Germany
+Best Mountains in Germany to Visit

 Also known as Bayerischer Wald in German, The Bavarian Forest is a low range of mountains in Bavaria, Germany.
 These mountains extend along the Czech border and are continued by the Sumava (Bohemian Forest) on the Czech side.

-Black Forest Mountain Range
+2. Black Forest Mountain Range

-The Black Forest (Schwarzwald) is a wooded mountain range that’s bordered by the Rhine valley borders to the west and south.
-It’s found in Baden-Württemberg, southwestern Germany.
+The Black Forest (Schwarzwald) is a wooded mountain range found in Baden-Württemberg, southwestern Germany, bordered by the Rhine Valley borders to the west and south.
+The name, ‘Black Forest,’ stemmed from the general dark color of the many pine trees that grow in the region.

-Eastern Alps is the name given to the eastern half of the Alps.
+‘Eastern Alps’ is the name given to the eastern half of the Alps.
 It’s defined as the area east of the Splügen Pass in Switzerland.
 North of the Splügen Pass, the Posterior Rhine forms the border.
-The Liro river and Lake Como form the boundary line south of the Pass
+The Liro River and Lake Como form the boundary line south of the Pass.

 The Eastern Alps include parts of Switzerland, most of Austria and Liechtenstein, and parts of southern Germany, northern Italy, and Slovenia.
 The eastern borders are the Wienerwald (Vienna Woods) and the Viennese basin, the transition zone to the Carpathian mountains.

 The Eastern Alps are traditionally divided according to the Alpenvereins-Einteilung (arrangement of the Alpine Club) into several dozen small regions, each assigned to the Northern Calcareous Alps, the Central Eastern Alps, or the Southern Calcareous Alps.

-Fuller details are given on those pages of the regions they contain.
+During the Würm glaciation, the Eastern Alps were drier than the Western Alps.
+The contiguous ice shield ended in the region of the Niedere Tauern in Austria.
 This allowed many species to survive the ice age in the Eastern Alps, where they could not survive elsewhere.
 For that reason, many species of plants are endemic to the Eastern Alps.

 See Related: Cool Gifts from Germany